 In reviewing the applications, the department looks primarily for evidence that applicants have the intellectual qualities and background training needed to successfully complete our graduate program.
 Note that while it is in principle possible for an applicant who did not major in philosophy at the undergraduate level to gain admission (on a case by case basis), applicants who lack formal training or who otherwise have not taken extensive university level courses in philosophy are unlikely to be admitted.

 Apart from formal qualifications, the Writing Sample will be a crucial source of evidence for the candidate's intellectual abilities and philosophical talent, and applicants do well to submit a piece of work that displays the possession of the requisite abilities and talent by discussing in detail a compact philosophical topic within the specified word limit.
 Applicants should choose topics on which they have some depth of understanding, refreshing ideas and perspectives, and in which they are able to engage relevant scholarship with rigorous analyses and arguments.

-For all administrative enquiries, contact Ms Melina Loo (Senior Executive) or Tel: 6516-3892.
+For all administrative enquiries, contact Ms Melina Loo (Manager) or Tel: 6516-3892.
 For information about the academic side of the Philosophy graduate programme, contact Dr Ben Blumson (Graduate Co-ordinator; email only).